Claire Dean

 Should you be careful of street food and local restaurants?

 One of the best things to do is find a local restaurant off the tourist track.
 This is where you get to sample authentic food from different parts of Peru.
-However, it's a good idea to ask for local recommendations, check out the kitchen (if possible), check out how clean the eating area is, the cleanliness of the waiting staff, and how clean the bathrooms are, are all great ways to assess the cleanliness of a restaurant.
-Street food can be cheap and delicious but one thing to check is if the food is cooked in front of you and how often the oil is changed.
+However, it's a good idea to ask for local recommendations.
+Check out the kitchen (if possible), check out how clean the eating area is, the cleanliness of the waiting staff, and how clean the bathrooms are.
+These are all great ways to assess the cleanliness of a restaurant.
+Street food can be cheap and delicious.
+However, one thing to check is if the food is cooked in front of you and how often the oil is changed.

 Guinea Pig is a Regional Specialty in Cusco Peru!

 Cusco is not a dangerous city, but like anywhere in the world, opportunistic crimes do happen.
 There are numerous robberies and crimes, especially in secluded areas far from the historic center.
 The Plaza de Armas by day can be a very friendly place, but in the early hours of the morning, it can be a bit dangerous.
-That doesn’t mean you don’t have to visit it, just try not to find yourself alone at night.
-You have nothing to worry about as long as you are in a large group of friends or locals.
+That doesn’t mean you don’t have to visit, just try not to find yourself alone at night.
+You have nothing to worry about as long as you are in a large group of friends or with locals.
 It is important to pay attention to people who are trying to sell you things or those who seek your attention at all costs.
 This can be a tactic to distract you and steal your belongings.
 It is also a good idea to use only licensed taxis, as there are other unofficial ones.
-And contrary to the thinking of many, they continue to charge the same as the officers.
-As for violent crimes, these are not frequent or common, but it is better to exercise caution.
+And contrary to the thinking of many, they continue to charge the same as the official taxis.
+As for violent crimes, these are not frequent or common.
+However, it is always better to exercise caution.
 Especially if you are in the district of Santiago, Belén, or the Santiago Bridge.
 Generally speaking, you can think of Cusco security as pretty good.
-The main source of income for Cusco is tourism, so you will see how the authorities take security measures all the time.
-But this does not mean that there are no minor crimes.
+The main source of income for Cusco is tourism.
+So you will see how the authorities take security measures all the time.
+However, this does not mean that there are no minor crimes.

-The Imperial City brings together people from all over the world, making it an excellent opportunity for those seeking to take advantage of others.
-But you don’t have to be afraid, just be cautious.
+The Imperial City brings together people from all over the world.
+This makes it an excellent opportunity for those seeking to take advantage of others.
+There is no reason to be afraid; just be cautious.
 Every traveler, no matter where they go, is responsible for the care of their belongings.
 Therefore, these are some recommendations, along with other travel tips for beginners.
-There are also a number of tourist police and regular police within the historical center for peace of mind.
-The Plaza de Armas and the businesses there have many security cameras so safety is much higher than in lesser-touristed areas of this high-altitude city.
-As ever though, be sensible and be cautious when you visit Cusco Peru!
+There are also many tourist police and regular police within the historical center for peace of mind.
+The Plaza de Armas and the businesses there have many security cameras.
+This means that safety is much higher than in lesser-touristed areas of this high-altitude city.
+As ever, though, be sensible and be cautious when you visit Cusco, Peru!

 Plaza De Armas, Cusco